jabas06/l2tp-ipsec-vpn-client/README.md

     sudo nano /etc/ipsec.conf

-Paste the following and save the file (replace n.n.n.n with your VPN Server Address):
+Replace the file content with the following and save the file (replace n.n.n.n with your VPN Server Address):

     config setup